abhidevmumbai/angular_pingpong/README.md

 7. Deploy the solution to Heroku to complete the task

 # Evaluation Scoring

-We are evaluating you as a backend java developer.
 We will score your completion of the task as follows:

 * 35 points for features completion
 * 35 points for code quality (RESTful, simple, readable)